dovo329/MergeConflict/README.md

-# MergeConflict
+# Oh no more Merge Conflicts!
-A simple iOS application repository to demonstrate Git-Flow and handling Merge Conflicts.
+A simple iOS application repo400sitory to demonstrate Git-Flow and handling Merge Conflicts.

+This is a change by Doug Voss.
+This is another Change.